Summer JUNIOR English camp in NYC

 Closed group Junior programs:

-If you are interested in booking your school group for a closed group package on our program in New York City, including English classes, host family accommodation and full program of activities and excursions, please contact: info@englishoutdoors.org
+If you are interested in booking your school group for a closed group package on our program in New York City, including English sessions, host family accommodation and full program of activities and excursions, please contact: info@englishoutdoors.org

 ENGLISH & NYC DISCOVERY